Faculty

 B.A., St. Olaf College; M.M., Michigan State University; Ph.D., Florida State University

-Mark Jennings is Director of Choral Activities and Assistant Professor of music at Truman State University, a position he assumed in the fall of 2003.
+Since 2003, Mark Jennings has served Director of Choral Activities at Truman State University.
 At Truman, he conducts Cantoria, Truman’s premiere choral ensemble, and the University Chorus, a large, non-auditioned choir that performs choral masterworks.
 Jennings has led Cantoria in international performances in Austria, England, Estonia, Finland, Germany, Greece, Hungary, Ireland, Italy, and Latvia and has led the choir in three invited performances at the Missouri Music Educators Association Conference.
-In addition to his conducting duties, Jennings leads the master’s program in choral conducting–overseeing the treble, auditioned chamber choir Voci, and teaching graduate courses in conducting and choral methods–and he also teaches applied voice.
-Jennings has held similar teaching positions at Western Kentucky University and Eastern Illinois University.

-Instructor of Voice
+Assistant Professor of Music, Voice

 jillp@truman.edu